trothaar/100-days-of-code/r1-log.md

 ## Captain's Log

+### R1D44 - February 8, 2018
+Continued with the Building Web Applications in PHP course.
+Continued work on the Rock-Paper-Scissors game.
+Dug a little deeper into the cybersecurity aspects and learned how salted password hashing works.

 ### R1D43 - February 7, 2018
 Continued with the Building Web Applications in PHP course.
 Began preliminary work on the Rock-Paper-Scissors game.